ssuryanarayanan/Qi-Docs/docs/Introducing_Qi.rst

 -  A set of tools that you feel comfortable using to consume and use RESTful Web Services
--  If consuming the .NET Qi Client Libraries, you must be using tools capable of using the .NET 4.5.2 Runtimes in your enviroment
+-  If consuming the .NET Qi Client Libraries, you must be using tools capable of using the .NET 4.5.2 Runtimes in your environment
 -  A Qi Preview tenant from OSIsoft and corresponding set of OAuth2 authentication keys